Felony Drug Charges & Arrest

-Florida’s drug possession laws can be complex and the available defenses in a drug possession case can vary widely depending on the particular facts and circumstances of your case.
-At your free initial consultation, we will subject the facts and legal issues associated with your drug charges felony offense to a thorough examination.
+Florida’s drug possession laws can be complex and the available defenses in a felony drug charge case can vary widely depending on the particular facts and circumstances of your case.
+At your free initial consultation, we will thoroughly examine the facts and legal issues associated with your felony drug charges arrest.
 We believe that a client’s input in this process is critical.
 Their contribution can often assist in our efforts to achieve the best possible outcome.

 Actual Possession refers to a situation where an individual has an illegal drug on their person.
 For example, someone who has a baggie containing cocaine in their pocket would be in actual possession of the cocaine.
 On the other hand, a person can also be in constructive possession of a drug.

 Constructive Possession refers to a situation where a person has knowledge of the illegal drug and the ability to access this contraband.

 A person is stopped while riding as a passenger in a friend’s car.
 A search of the vehicle by a police officer reveals cocaine in the glove box.
 Despite the fact that the passenger wasn’t holding the cocaine, Florida law still permits the prosecutor to pursue a conviction of the passenger for possession of cocaine.
 This legal concept is commonly referred to as having the ability to exercise “dominion and control” over the contraband.
 In other words, if the Pinellas County State Prosecutor can prove that the passenger had knowledge of the cocaine’s whereabouts in the vehicle and the ability to access the drug, then a conviction for felony possession could result… even though the controlled substance belonged to the driver.

 How We Can Fight a Felony Drug Possession Charge – Possible Defenses: